gmcmacran/functional_playground/README.md

 ## Installation

-This package is not on cran.
+This package will not on cran.
 A stable version can be installed with:

 ``` r
 # install.packages("devtools")